jmalmellones/alfred/README.md

 # alfred
-My new home bot with akka, vera and telegram
+My new home bot with akka, vera, sonos and telegram